binarylogic/authlogic/.github/triage.md

 This one looks like a bug report.

-If you can still reproduce this issue with a clean install of the latest version of authlogic and rails, please create a git repo with a sample app that reproduces the problem, and open a new issue.
+If you can still reproduce this issue with a clean install of the latest version of authlogic and rails, and you are committed to fixing it, please open a new issue.

 If this was more of a usage question than a bug report, please ask your question on [stackoverflow][1].
-Unfortunatley, we just don't have enough volunteers to handle usage questions on github.
+Unfortunately, we just don't have enough volunteers to handle usage questions on github.

 Thanks!